clifcliftonton/moviedb/README.md

 Completed Features
 ---
 - Users are able to search for movies
-- Login (needs testing)
+- Login
-- Register (needs testing)
+- Register
-- Saving movies to account specific list (needs testing)
+- Saving movies to account specific list

 Incomplete Features
 ---